CluedIn-io/CluedIn.Documentation/internal/development.md

 #### Let dedicated tool doing the scaling

-By having micro-services in place, you let a tool dedicated to orchestratation to deal with the scability, it means you need less 'in-house' code to glue it all together, or to do 'custom code' to deploy and/or spin new box that would be needed.
+By having micro-services in place, you let a tool dedicated to orchestratation to deal with the scability, it means you need less 'in-house' code to glue it all together, or 'custom code' to deploy and/or spin new box that would be needed.

 #### Cost saving